John Wick (film): Plot

 In New York City, John Wick is grieving the death of his wife Helen, who had arranged for him to receive a beagle puppy, Daisy, to help cope with his loss.
 A few days later, a group of Russian gangsters led by Iosef Tarasov accost John at a gas station and fail to intimidate him into selling them his 1969 Boss 429 Mustang.
 (Note: John Wick's car is identified in the film as a 1969 Boss 429 Mustang but is portrayed by a 1969 Ford Mustang Mach 1.)
-That night, they break into John's home, assault him, kill the puppy, and steal the car.
+That night, they break into John's home, attack him, kill the puppy, and steal the car.
 Iosef takes the Mustang to a chop shop to remove its identifying details, but the shop owner, Aurelio, recognizes it and refuses service.
 Aurelio informs John that Iosef is the son of Viggo Tarasov, the boss of New York City's Russian Mafia.

 Upon learning of his son's actions, Viggo berates Iosef for incurring John's wrath.
 He reveals John was once a hitman in his employ, and was renowned and feared in the criminal underworld as the "Baba Yaga", a ruthless, relentless "man of focus, commitment, and sheer will".
 After John fell in love with Helen, a civilian, Viggo gave him a seemingly impossible task to earn his freedom; he succeeded.

 John recovers a concealed stash from his former career that includes weapons and gold coins.
 He rejects Viggo's attempt to make amends and kills the hit squad subsequently sent to his home.
 Viggo puts a $2 million bounty on John and enlists John's former mentor, Marcus, to kill him.
 John lodges at the Continental, a luxurious hotel that serves as neutral ground for the underworld and where conducting criminal business is strictly forbidden.
 Winston, the hotel's owner and John's old friend, informs him that Iosef is at a nightclub called Red Circle.
 John infiltrates Red Circle and confronts Iosef, but he is attacked by Viggo's henchman Kirill and forced to retreat to the Continental for medical attention.